romek-codes/bruno.nvim/README.md

                 show_formatted_output = true,
                 -- If formatting fails for whatever reason, don't show error message (will always fallback to unformatted output). suppress_formatting_errors = false
-            }
+				-- picker = "snacks", -- or "fzf-lua" or "telescope"
+				-- picker = "fzf-lua", -- or "fzf-lua" or "telescope"
+				picker = "telescope", -- or "fzf-lua" or "telescope" }
         )
 	end